The saying “living life to the fullest” took on a whole new meaning at the age of twelve when my renal failure journey began.

 During this time I had incredible friends and people who would bring me chocolate brownies from my favourite café.
 My appetite was poor back then, needing a feeding tube.
 However, I could tolerate brownies!

 I was one of the first patients to be put on the transplant waiting list from Waikato hospital in 2001.
 Dr Ian Dittmer, Dr Helen Pilmore, Dr Maggie Fisher, Dr Kim Wong and Dr Peter Sizeland championed my cause and did everything to keep me alive on dialysis so I would be a successful transplant candidate.
 I am forever grateful to them, because in 2002 I received my kidney from a deceased donor.

-I am now seventeen years into my transplant journey, living each and every day with gratitude and heartwarming love for my gift and I certainly have my appetite back!
+I am now eighteen years into my transplant journey, living each and every day with gratitude and heartwarming love for my gift and I certainly have my appetite back!

 My family and I celebrate my transplant anniversary every year, it is bitter sweet.
 I think about my daughter, my husband, my donor and the borrowed time I have been so generously given.
 This gift of life has given me time to see my daughter grow into a teenager, to travel the world, to create a beautiful home and to fulfill my passion for teaching.

 I would also like to express my appreciation and gratitude for the Middlemore Hospital renal transplant team and my transplant coordinator Angela Jackson.
 Their support and specialty care contributes massively to my daily wellness whether it be a phone call, prescription, blood test, transplant clinic or open and honest advice.
 I feel very fortunate to be under such a dedicated team.

 As a transplant recipient I am focused on making my life count and honoring my donor and those who have changed my life and the lives of so many individuals fortunate enough to receive transplants.
 Life is truly precious.